 Spry Cover, is kind of a weird Aid Another.

 Stage Magic (Pact Worlds) Free 1st level illusion once per day

 Stand Still, same as the PF version, no Combat Reflexes feat tax.

-Step Up, similar to the PF version with no language about losing 5ft of movement in the following turn.
+Step Up, is similar to the PF version with no language about losing 5ft of movement in the following turn.
 Sidestep had a similar clause in the PF version and kept it in the SF version?

 Step Up and Strike, allows you to follow your opponent and take an AoO as part of the original Step Up reaction.
 Same as the PF version.

 Suppressive Fire, is not very similar to existing PF feats.